+- sexual orientation

+- gender reassignment

+- sex

+- disability

+- race including colour, nationality, ethnic or national origin

+- religion or belief

+- age

+- being married or in a civil partnership

+- being pregnant or on maternity leave

-- 37.1 The Law Some forms of bullying are illegal and should be reported to the police.
-These include: - violence or assault - theft - repeated harassment or intimidation, for example name calling, threats and abusive phone calls, emails or text messages - hate crimes - 37.2 Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
-Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim. - 37.3 It can be inflicted on a child by another child or an adult.
-Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
-It might be motivated by actual differences between children, or perceived differences. - 37.4 Herrick Primary School has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
-This document can be accessed on our schools website www.herrick.leicester.sch.uk Our School box Key policies Anti-Bullying Policy, and sets out clear procedures in managing such incidents within the school.
-We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents. - 37.5 However, at times, bullying such as Child on Child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
-In such cases, our Designated Safeguarding Lead and the Headteacher will assess the situation and seek advice and guidance from Childrens Social care or the Police especially in relation to illegal activity.
+- 38.2 Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
+Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim.
+This includes targeting a child or young person for being lesbian, gay, or bisexual.
+This is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.

+- 38.3 It can be inflicted on a child by another child or an adult.
+Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice

+against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
+It might be motivated by actual differences between children, or perceived differences.

+- 38.4 Herrick Primary School has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
+This document can be accessed on our school's website www.herrick.leicester.sch.uk and sets out clear procedures in managing such incidents within the school.
+We also deliver work in school about anti-bullying through assemblies and lessons and our staff are trained in appropriately dealing with such incidents. - 38.5 However, at times, bullying such as child on child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones may occur and will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
+In such cases, our Designated Safeguarding Lead and the Headteacher will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity and outlined in section 38.1 above.

-38 Local Priorities
+39. Local Priorities

-- 38.1 Within Leicester City, the Local Authority and LSCPB has have their own priorities which reflect the area in which Herrick Primary School is based.
+- 39.1 Within Leicester City, the Local Authority and LSCPB have their own priorities which reflect the area in which Herrick Primary School is based.
 Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
 (This is not an exhaustive list).

-- 38.2 Within our local community area, our priorities are:
+- 39.2 Within our local community area, our priorities are:

-- Domestic violence
+- Domestic Violence

 - Poverty

 - On-line safety

 - Gang related issues

-38.3 Our SLT, DSL's and staff are aware of these priorities and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
+- 39.3 Our SLT, DSL's and staff are aware of these priorities and we aim to raise awareness through a whole school approach and staff training to ensure our children and young people are aware of such issues and that we implement the correct policies and procedures to ensure that our children and young people are safe within school and within the community we serve.
 We work closely with other agencies including the Police, Community Groups and Social care and where appropriate, Parents and Carers will also be a part of this whole school and whole community approach process.

-39 Private Fostering
+40. Private Fostering